tim-to/cleaning-data-project/codebook.md

 ------------------------------------------------------------------------------
 **Name:** "tBodyAccMag-std()"

-**Description:** The average of the standard deviation of calculating the Euclidean norm of the Body Jerk accelerometer measurement.
+**Description:** The average of the Euclidean norm of the of the standard deviation of the Body Jerk accelerometer measurement.

 **data type:** Real Number